tbuteler/wp-activity-logs/readme.txt

 == Installation ==

-1. Unpackage contents to wp-content/plugins/ck_activity_logs
+1. Unpackage contents to your wp-content/plugins/ directory;
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress;
 3. That's it!
-The plugin will configure itself on first run.
+The plugin will install required tables and configure itself on first run.

 == Frequently Asked Questions ==